GhenadieCovalciuc/my-first-repo/readme.txt

 First line
- I added this line in the update-readme branch it's a sunny outside today
+I added this line in the update-readme branch it's a cloudy outside today